European Service Module: Initial design

-ATV-based module
+Cost reviews and scope changes

-A review of the Constellation program in 2009 by the new Augustine Commission prompted by the new Obama administration had found that five years in, the service module development program was already running four years behind its 2020 lunar target and was woefully underfunded.
+A review of the Constellation program in 2009 by the new Augustine Commission prompted by the then new Obama administration had found that five years in, the service module development program was already running four years behind its 2020 lunar target and was woefully underfunded.
 The only element worth continuing was the Crew Exploration Vehicle in the role of a space station escape capsule.
-This led in 2010 to the Administration cancelling the programme by withdrawing funding in the proposed 2011 budget.
-A public outcry led to the programme being frozen rather than outright cancelled and a review launched in to how costs could be cut, which found that it was possible to continue if there was an emphasis on finding alternate funding, reducing the complexity by narrowing the scope to focus on the Moon and deep space rather than Mars, and by reusing existing hardware, reducing the range of equipment requiring development.
+This led in 2010 to the Administration cancelling the program by withdrawing funding in the proposed 2011 budget.
+A public outcry led to the program being frozen rather than outright cancelled and a review launched in to how costs could be cut, which found that it was possible to continue if there was an emphasis on finding alternate funding, reducing the complexity by narrowing the scope to focus on the Moon and deep space rather than Mars, and by reusing existing hardware, reducing the range of equipment requiring development.
 The Ares I launcher intended for crew flights had significant design issues such as being overweight and prone to dangerous vibration, and in the case of a catastrophic failure its blast radius exceeded the escape system's ejection range.
 Its role as the Orion launch vehicle was replaced by the Space Launch System, and the three different Crew Exploration Vehicle designs were merged in to a single Multipurpose Crew Exploration Vehicle.